v-bibliotek/temp/README.md

 The empty update of _titles_ does no harm, but as I'm using a graphql endpoint the response contains no values and the apollo client expects at least an id in return else it barfs about `The response to 'update' must be like { data: { id: 123, ... } }, but the received data does not have an 'id' key.
 The dataProvider is probably wrong for 'update'`.
 So I'll get back `Server communication error` instead of `Saved`.

 Previously one could use the hook _useReferenceManyToManyUpdate_ to intercept the save action.
 I'm not sure where to handle this properly in v2 as the hook _useReferenceManyToManyUpdate_ has been removed.
-It sounds like a responsibility to the dataprovider not the _ManyToManyReferenceContextProvider_, am I right?
+It sounds like a responsibility to the dataprovider, am I right?

 This is what is sent to the graphql endpoint, notice the empty _set_-variable.